Wheelchair design and engineering

 Wheelchair construction materials

-Manufacturers have replaced the wood, cast iron and wicker of early wheelchairs with steel, aluminum, rubber and plastic.
-Modern chairs are therefore much lighter: in fact, some lightweight aluminium transit wheelchairs weigh no more than 18lbs.
+Manufacturers have replaced the wood, cast iron and wicker of early wheelchairs with steel, aluminum, rubber, and plastic.
+Modern chairs are therefore much lighter: in fact, some lightweight aluminium transit wheelchairs weigh as little as 18 lbs.

 Aluminum, however, is less flexible and more brittle than steel.
 Wheelchair makers must therefore use comparatively large tubing to ensure a chair’s strength.

-On the other hand, steel is strong, widely available and reasonably priced.
-And it need not be too heavy: standard manual wheelchairs made of steel weigh between 20 and 40lbs.
+low angle photo of wheelchair Steel is strong, widely available and reasonably priced.
+And it need not be too heavy: standard manual wheelchairs made of steel weigh between 20 and 40 lbs.

-Sports wheelchairs are built to be light, robust and flexible.
-The best are made from composite materials such as titanium, carbon fiber and chrome alloy.
-Titanium in particular is a very tough metal but significantly more expensive than steel.
+Sports wheelchairs are built to be light, robust and flexible and are made from composite materials such as titanium, carbon fiber and chrome alloy.

 What the future holds

-If technology and production techniques can make such features viable, there is little doubt that the wheelchair user of the future will have greater independence than ever before.
+If technology and production techniques can make such features viable, there is little doubt that the wheelchair user of the future will have greater independence than today’s do.

 Image from http://www.flickr.com/photos/32099449@N00/2275518435